-There's many reasons why you might not be feeling your best.
-You might feel stressed, anxious, down, unmotivated or generally just a little lost, especially now with Covid-19 on the sc
+There's many reasons why you might struggle with your wellbeing and mental health at university.
+You might feel stressed, anxious, down, unmotivated or just a little lost, especially now with Covid-19 on the scene.

 Anxiety is a horrible feeling.
 One of unease, apprehension and fear of what's to come.

 It's your body's natural response to stress and can be really useful in pushing you to be at your best for things like giving a presentation or sitting an exam.

 However, when anxiety isn't managed well it can be crippling and you may find yourself socially withdrawing or avoiding potentially stressful situations.
 This can affect your academic performance as well as your social and personal life.

 The key is learning tips and tricks to manage the anxiety so you can stay in control.
 Understanding how your body and mind work together can help you to rewire your thinking patterns, and consequently reduce the physical sensations associated with anxiety and panic.

 Having this knowledge will give you the confidence to start doing the things you want to do whilst exploring your true capabilities - without feeling crippled by anxiety on a daily basis.

 It’s normal for our mood to go up and down and us experience a range of emotions.
 Sometimes we may feel low because of a particular event such as an argument with family or friends, an unexpected grade or hearing some sad news.

 Sometimes we feel low with no noticeable reason.
 The onset of low mood and feeling down may be gradual over time or may feel more sudden and intense at times.